iosifv/silence/README.md

 ## Usage

 ##### Fork repo
-After forking this repository and making it private for your
+You need to fork this repository and keep it **private** in your git cloud provider (Github/Bitbucket/Github).
+Reason for this is that you will have to keep an encrypted copy of your ssh keys.

 ##### Generate Backup

 - run `./ssh/backup.sh`
 - or run the interactive menu `./ssh-menu.sh`

-This will create a file locally which will be encrypted
+This will create a file locally which will be encrypted.
+This file is stored at `./ssh-vault.tar.gz.gpg`

 ##### gitignore

-You will have to modify .gitignore so that you can save the generated encrypted file in git
+You will have to modify .gitignore so that you can save the generated encrypted file in your git cloud provider

 ##### Use the backup
-Enter one of the folders, then

 - run `./ssh/unpack.sh` && `./ssh/overwrite.sh`
 - or run the interactive menu `./ssh-menu.sh`

+Unpack will decrypt the `./ssh-vault.tar.gz.gpg` file and store it's contents uncrypted in the folder `./ssh-vault`

+After this, Overwrite will copy and overwrite the contents of `./ssh-vault` into `~/.ssh`

+After this, it's good practice to delete `./ssh-vault` folder

+Done! you're good to go.

 ## FAQ: